Absolutely not – patients don’t feel a thing.

 Complications following a teeth whitening procedure are rare and your teeth whitening dentist will provide you with instructions to help you avoid any complications after the treatment.

 Teeth whitening side effects can include one or more of the following:

 Teeth whitening reviews set the average dental bleaching success rate at around 74%.

 Dental bleaching is not a permanent solution.
 Patients need to be careful with the foods and drinks they consume after the treatment.
 Some patients may require another treatment in around 10-12 months.
 If patients tend to consume a lot of staining food such as coffee or sodas, the teeth can become coloured in as little as two months.
 Smoking is one of the biggest staining factors – cigarette tar deposits straight onto the teeth and it cannot be removed through simple brushing.

 Teeth Whitening prices vary greatly depending on the clinic and the location.
 For example, Teeth Whitening in Turkey is a popular option where Teeth Whitening costs as low as € 150.
-You can also find Teeth Whitening clinics in Poland starting from € 107.
-Teeth Whitening in Spain is another popular option where prices start from € 85.
+You can also find Teeth Whitening clinics in Spain starting from € 85.
+Teeth Whitening in Poland is another popular option where prices start from € 184.

 Please note that the Teeth Whitening prices listed on FlyMedi are the average price for Teeth Whitening procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Teeth Whitening procedures.
 To receive a personalized Teeth Whitening quote, please click HERE.